sharhan-alhassan/ppscanner/README.md

 # pps-scanner
-A light-weight open-source project CLI utility for showing services running on ports in a host
+Portable Port Scanner (pps-scanner) is a light-weight open-source project CLI utility for showing services running on ports in a host